 - Use and leverage City funds, including the City’s Development Infrastructure Fund, to make strategic infrastructure investments that implement coordinated district-wide development plans in these areas.

-- Ensure an inclusive and equitable outreach and engagement process with a focus on historically underrepresented populations throughout City-coordinated and funded projects.
+- Ensure a participatory decision-making process with a focus on the equitable engagement of historically underrepresented populations throughout City-coordinated and funded projects.